Insomniac Games: Ratchet & Clank (2000–2005)

 Five months before the launch of Ratchet & Clank, Sony approved the development of its sequel.
 Insomniac hoped to bring new elements to the franchise; it received feedback from players and improved some features of Ratchet & Clank.
-About a year later, Ratchet & Clank: Going Commando was released to critical acclaim, at which time Insomniac had finished the prototype of their next game, Ratchet & Clank: Up Your Arsenal, which introduced a multiplayer mode and expanded upon Going Commandos arenas.
+About a year later, Ratchet & Clank: Going Commando was released to critical acclaim, at which time Insomniac had finished the prototype of its next game, Ratchet & Clank: Up Your Arsenal, which introduced a multiplayer mode and expanded upon Going Commandos arenas.
 Alex Hastings continued to optimize the engine and increase its processing power to fine-tune the game.
 The sales of Up Your Arsenal were considerably higher than those of its predecessors; it was the highest-rated game in the franchise's history.

 Insomniac released three Ratchet & Clank games within three years.
 As of 2005, Insomniac intended to change the direction of the franchise after Up Your Arsenal.
 Hastings hoped the company's next game would have a darker tone than its predecessors.
 As a result, the plot switched its focus to Ratchet.
-The developers were inspired by The Running Man and Battle Royale; they developed an action game with no platform elements.
+The developers were inspired by The Running Man and Battle Royale; they developed a mostly linear action game with limited platforming elements.
 While the gameplay of the fourth game in the series is similar to that of its predecessors, Clank's role was significantly diminished and the character's name was removed from the game's title.
 Ratchet: Deadlocked was released in 2005.